You *HAVE* to Watch U2 in Manila—Here’s How To Score Free Tickets

 The promo will run from November 5, 2019 to December 5, 2019.
 Winners will be drawn on December 6, 2019 and each Smart subscriber can only win once.
 The winners will also get access to the Smart Music Live VIP Lounge during the concert proper.
 Give it a shot and you could find yourself watching the biggest concert of 2019!

-Catch U2’s The Joshua Tree tour on December 11, 2019 at the Philippine Arena.
-For ticketing details, visit SM Tickets.
+Get U2 in Manila free tickets to catch U2’s The Joshua Tree tour on December 11, 2019 at the Philippine Arena, or visit SM Tickets.